bnjmnpn/bnjmnpn.github.io/_posts/2013-10-08-cloudy-with-a-chance-of-meatballs-2-review.md

 layout: post

 title: Cloudy With a Chance of Meatballs 2

-keywords: [review, movies, animated, sony]
+keywords: [review, movies, animated, sony, cloudy with a chance of meatballs]
+categories: [review, movies]

 excerpt: "Watching *Cloudy With a Chance of Meatballs 2*, one really appreciates the absolute magic that Pixar weaves into so many of its films that evidently others cannot."